Ravisankar-S/BridgeAI/README.md

 # BridgeAI: Hybrid Knowledge Assistant for Low-Connectivity Environments

-**Tagline:** Offline-first AI assistant that becomes smarter online
+**Tagline:** Online-first AI assistant with offline fallback

-BridgeAI is a hybrid AI assistant designed to deliver instant, offline responses while leveraging cloud-based intelligence for complex queries when internet connectivity is available.
+BridgeAI is a hybrid AI assistant designed to deliver high-quality, cloud-powered responses when internet connectivity is available while providing instant, offline answers through a lightweight model when connectivity is limited.
 It ensures knowledge accessibility even in low-connectivity environments.

 ---